Derek Chauvin asks for new trial after conviction for George Floyd murder | DW | 04.05.2021

 The motion comes after a photo was uncovered of one of the jurors wearing a Black Lives Matter shirt during an anti-racism rally last year.

-Chauvin was filmed kneeling on Floyd's neck for over nine minutes during an arrest in May 2020.
+Chauvin was filmed kneeling on Floyd's neck for over nine minutes during an arrest in Minneapolis in May 2020.

 Floyd's killing sparked massive protests across the US and launched a nationwide debate on race relations and police brutality in contemporary America.